The Vermont Statutes Online

 (2) Verification or Acknowledgment.
 If a law that was enacted prior to July 1, 2003 expressly requires a record to be provided or made available by a specified method that requires verification or acknowledgment of receipt, the record may be provided or made available electronically only if the method used provides verification or acknowledgment of receipt (whichever is required).

 (c) Effect of Failure to Obtain Electronic Consent or Confirmation of Consent.
-The legal effectiveness, validity, or enforceability of any contract executed by a consumer shall not be denied solely because of the failure to obtain electronic consent or confirmation of consent by that consumer in accordance with subdivision (a)(3)(B).
+The legal effectiveness, validity, or enforceability of any contract executed by a consumer shall not be denied solely because of the failure to obtain electronic consent or confirmation of consent by that consumer in accordance with subdivision (a)(3)(B) of this section.

 (d) Prospective Effect.
-Withdrawal of consent by a consumer shall not affect the legal effectiveness, validity, or enforceability of electronic records provided or made available to that consumer in accordance with subsection (a) prior to implementation of the consumer's withdrawal of consent.
-A consumer's withdrawal of consent shall be effective within a reasonable period of time after receipt of the withdrawal by the provider of the record.
-Failure to comply with subdivision (a)(4) may, at the election of the consumer, be treated as a withdrawal of consent for purposes of this section.
+Withdrawal of consent by a consumer shall not affect the legal effectiveness, validity, or enforceability of electronic records provided or made available to that consumer in accordance with subsection (a) of this section prior to implementation of the consumer’s withdrawal of consent.
+A consumer’s withdrawal of consent shall be effective within a reasonable period of time after receipt of the withdrawal by the provider of the record.
+Failure to comply with subdivision (a)(4) of this section may, at the election of the consumer, be treated as a withdrawal of consent for purposes of this section.

 (e) Prior Consent.
-This section does not apply to any records that are provided or made available to a consumer who has consented prior to the effective date of this title to receive such records in electronic form as permitted by any statute, regulation, or other rule of law.
+This section does not apply to any records that are provided or made available to a consumer who has consented prior to January 1, 2004 to receive such records in electronic form as permitted by any statute, regulation, or other rule of law.